The dwarf hamster: small but endearing

 Campbell hamsters

-Campbell hamsters, also called Campbell's dwarf hamstersThey measure about 10 to 12 centimeters and weigh between 30 and 50 grams.
-They are native to the steppe regions of Central Asia and have a life expectancy of about 2 years.
-Their coat is usually gray or brown, with white markings on the belly and around the eyes.
+Campbell hamsters, also called Campbell's dwarf hamstersThey measure around 10 to 12 centimeters and weigh between 30 and 50 grams.
+They are native to the steppic regions of Central Asia and have a life expectancy of around 2 years.
+Their coat is generally gray or brown, with white markings on the belly and around the eyes.
 Campbell hamsters are also very active and can be difficult to handle due to their liveliness.
 They are social and like to live in groups, but can sometimes be territorial and aggressive towards other hamsters.

 The Chinese hamster